Franco-Nevada: Antamina

 In October 2015, Franco-Nevada agreed to pay Teck Resources US$610 million for a stream on Teck’s 22.5% share of the silver production on the giant Antamina mine in Peru.
 Teck owns its stake in Antamina along with BHP, Glencore and Mitsubishi Corp.
 Antamina is the world’s eighth-largest copper mine.
 A possible future underground expansion at Antamina could extend the mine life beyond 40 years.

 Antapaccay

-In February 2016, Franco-Nevada (Barbados) acquired a gold and silver steam related to the Antapaccay mine in Peru from Glencore for $500 million.
+In February 2016, Franco-Nevada (Barbados) acquired a gold and silver stream related to the Antapaccay mine in Peru from Glencore for $500 million.
 The deal was part of a $10 billion debt reduction plan announced by Glencore in September 2015.
 Glencore invested more than $1.5 billion to build and commission the Antapaccay open-pit mine and plant, which started operations in 2012.
 Glencore received approval from Peruvian authorities in January 2020 for the development of the Coroccohuayco project on the Antapaccay property.
 The integrated project would have a 34 year life.